aadriien/whale-shark-site/computer-vision/README.md

 ### Computer Vision Models

-I used Ultralytics' [YOLOv8](https://docs.ultralytics.com/models/yolov8) object detection model to home in on whale shark objects in a given image, to generate BBOXes (bounding boxes) for MiewID-msv3 input.
+I used Ultralytics' [YOLOv8](https://docs.ultralytics.com/models/yolov8) object detection model to home in on whale shark objects in a given image, for the purpose of generating BBOXes (bounding boxes) for MiewID-msv3 input.

-I used Wildbook's [MiewID-msv3](https://huggingface.co/conservationxlabs/miewid-msv3) wildlife re-identification model to extract the image embeddings that help in identifying individual whale sharks.
+I used Wildbook's [MiewID-msv3](https://huggingface.co/conservationxlabs/miewid-msv3) wildlife re-identification model to extract the image embeddings that help identify individual whale sharks.
 ```
 @misc{WildMe2023,
   author = {Otarashvili, Lasha},